 When the IC detects an over current, the internal circuits turns off the output MOSFETs.
 It has a dead band time to avoid ISD misdetection, which may be triggered by external noise.
-Reassert the VM power supply or use the standby mode by DMODE pin to release this function.
+Reassert the VM power supply or use the standby mode to release this function.